j3k0/cordova-plugin-purchase/doc/api.md

     store.ERR_CLOUD_SERVICE_PERMISSION_DENIED = ERROR_CODES_BASE + 24; // Error code indicating that the user has not allowed access to Cloud service information. store.ERR_CLOUD_SERVICE_NETWORK_CONNECTION_FAILED = ERROR_CODES_BASE + 25; // Error code indicating that the device could not connect to the network.
-    store.ERR_CLOUD_SERVICE_REVOKED = ERROR_CODES_BASE + 26; // Error code indicating that the user has revoked permission to use this cloud service. store.ERR_PRIVACY_ACKNOWLEDGEMENT_REQUIRED = ERROR_CODES_BASE + 27; // Error code indicating that the user has not yet acknowledged Apple’s privacy policy for Apple Music. store.ERR_UNAUTHORIZED_REQUEST_DATA = ERROR_CODES_BASE + 28; // Error code indicating that the app is attempting to use a property for which it does not have the required entitlement. store.ERR_INVALID_OFFER_IDENTIFIER = ERROR_CODES_BASE + 29; // Error code indicating that the offer identifier is invalid. store.ERR_INVALID_OFFER_PRICE = ERROR_CODES_BASE + 30; // Error code indicating that the price you specified in App Store Connect is no longer valid.
+    store.ERR_CLOUD_SERVICE_REVOKED = ERROR_CODES_BASE + 26; // Error code indicating that the user has revoked permission to use this cloud service. store.ERR_PRIVACY_ACKNOWLEDGEMENT_REQUIRED = ERROR_CODES_BASE + 27; // Error code indicating that the user has not yet acknowledged Apple's privacy policy for Apple Music. store.ERR_UNAUTHORIZED_REQUEST_DATA = ERROR_CODES_BASE + 28; // Error code indicating that the app is attempting to use a property for which it does not have the required entitlement. store.ERR_INVALID_OFFER_IDENTIFIER = ERROR_CODES_BASE + 29; // Error code indicating that the offer identifier is invalid. store.ERR_INVALID_OFFER_PRICE = ERROR_CODES_BASE + 30; // Error code indicating that the price you specified in App Store Connect is no longer valid.